renatoathaydes/Automaton/README.md

 There are 2 main jars available:

-* `Automaton-version.jar` contains only the Automaton code without any dependency included.
+* `Automaton-{version}.jar` contains only the Automaton code without any dependency included.
    This is only appropriate if you are using a dependency manager such as Maven or Gradle.
-* `Automaton-version-all-deps.jar` includes not only the Automaton code, but also all its dependencies.
+* `Automaton-{version}-all-deps.jar` includes not only the Automaton code, but also all its dependencies.
    This is appropriate if you want to quickly run tests without depending on any build or dependency tools.

+[Click here](http://jcenter.bintray.com/com/athaydes/automaton/Automaton/) to go to JCenter.

 ## Building from source